elec327/elec327.github.io/bonus.md

   - Use the PCB for something else in addition to Simon (e.g., a different game, a music sequencer) that is executed depending on some startup condtion.

+**[1-3 points]** - Use the accelerometer on the Simon PCB to do something interesting.
+For example, have the LEDs signal the orientation of the PCB, so that if you hold it sideways, the LEDs always point up.
+Do something cool where you attach the PCB to a string and swing it in the air to create forces larger than 1g, with the LED denoting the intensity of acceleration.

 ---